KasparEtter/ef1p/internet/index.md

   achieves confidentiality in the local network.
-  The name server you connect to, which is typically operated by your Internet service provider or another company, still learns the queried domain name (and can therefore cache the retrieved records).<br>
+  The name server you connect to, which is typically operated by your Internet service provider or another company, still learns the queried domain name, which also allows it to cache the retrieved records.<br>
   Another common misconception about DNSSEC is that TLS with public-key certificates already ensures that you are connected to the right server.